M-Bhat/m-bhat.github.io/index.md

 ## Detect image of cat or dog: Convolutional Neural Networks
 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/M-Bhat/Deep-Learning/tree/master)

-<div style="text-align: justify">First, I built a convolutional neural network (CNN) using Tenserflow and Keras libraries.
+<div style="text-align: justify">In this projec, I first built a convolutional neural network (CNN) using Tenserflow and Keras libraries.
 Then, I trained CNN using thousands of images of dogs and cats.
 Then, I predicted whether a single image is a cat or a dog</div>

 ---
 ## Artificial Neural Network (ANN): Tensorflow,Keras, Sklearn